sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 - Will be working with CFOB to mitigate the risk of contract splitting (likely through a combo of education, and audit
 - IP and Copyright around GC procurement of open source code is a relatively new area so we are working with the IP CoE within CFOB and lawyers at ISED who work on IP policy.
 But the general direction we are going in is that the supplier holds the IP but that they licence the work as open source so that the GC (and anyone) can re-use it.
 - There will be QA of code that is submitted.
 Passing security screening will be one of the acceptance criteria (need to pass in order to get paid).
 Various options to look at including automated tools (e.g. for code on GitHub, they have a code scanning feature).
 We've talked to CDS about this as they also only use open source code.... "we had Semmle's previous offering "LGTM" as a requirement for all CDS OS projects, and so will transition it all over to this (code scanning)".
 - Re: unions... we firmly believe that this is not about increasing outsourcing.
-The micro-procurements are intended to supplement the work of employees in short bursts where capacity (from time, knowledge etc.) issues exist.
+The micro-procurements are intended to supplement the work of employees in short bursts where capacity (from time, knowledge, etc.) issues exist.
 Once these barriers have been removed, employees can progress with their work.
 - We are also working with CFOB on this.
 One suggestion so far has been that any micro-procurement contract would include similar questions that must be answered during any procurement (e.g., confirm that capacity does not exist in-house).
 It has been suggested that we go the National Union Management Committee to be completely transparent about this pilot and we are looking into this.

 ---